OpenSisma/opensisma.github.io/Documentation.md

 | D12     	| 41082        	| 7           	| 99.98%       	|

 ## Legal analysis
-# ORIGINAL DATASETS
+### ORIGINAL DATASETS
-The original datasets used to cover the different themes of this project are:
+The original datasets used to cover the different themes of this project, as we saidd, are:
 - D1 = Open data anno di avvio
 - D2 = Autovalutazione della scuola sezione Esiti.
 Scuola statale (1516)
 - D3 = Autovalutazione della scuola sezione Esiti.
 Scuola statale (1617)